 Figures published by the Department for Education show that, compared to the same quarter last year, there has been a fall of 47.9% in new starts from March to May 2020.

-Universities are also facing difficulties, hit by falling numbers of international students and uncertainty about what the new academic year will look like for students.
+Universities are also facing difficulties.
+They are hit by falling numbers of international students and uncertainty about what the new academic year will look like.
 A study by the Institute for Fiscal Studies (IFS) has suggested that 13 universities could collapse without a government bailout.
 The sector as a whole could face a substantial drop in income of between £3 to £19 billion.

 Skills in the spotlight